tohjustin/chronos/README.md

     * __Firefox__: [about:debugging#/runtime/this-firefox](about:debugging#/runtime/this-firefox)
     * __Opera__: [opera://extensions](opera://extensions)

-3. Temporarily install the extension (requires "Developer mode" to be enabled):
+3. Temporarily install the extension (select `manifest.json` found in `/build`):

     * __Brave__/__Chrome__/__Opera__: Click on the _"Load Unpacked"_ button located at the top of the page
     * __Firefox__: Click on the _"Load Temporary Add-on..."_ button located at the top of the page

+    NOTE: Depending on the browser platform, you might be required to enable "Developer mode".

 4. Once installed successfully, you should see the `chronos`'s icon in your browser's navbar.
 Click on it to navigate to `chronos`'s extension page.